Sivas: Medieval history

 The city was sacked by the troops of Muhammad ibn Marwan in 692 and became first a kleisoura and in 911 a theme.
 Under Nikephoros II Phokas, many Armenians settled in the region.
 In the early 1020s, Basil II delivered the region around Sebasteia in exchange for Vaspurakan to King Seneqerim Ardzruni, who settled in Sebasteia with thousands of his Armenian followers.

 Sebasteia was the first important city to be plundered by Turkish tribes in 1059.
 In August of that year the troops of various emirs gathered before the unwalled city.
 Initially they hesitated to sack it, mistaking the domes of the city's several Christian churches for tents of military camps.
 As soon as they realized that the city was defenceless they burned it for eight days, slaughtered a large part of its population and took many prisoners.
 The city came under the domain of the Turkmen Danishmend dynasty (1071–1174) after the Battle of Manzikert in 1071.
 After the death of Danişmend Gazi, Sivas passed to Nizamettin Yağıbasan who won it after a struggle with Danişmend Gazi's successors.
-In 1174, the city was captured by Seljuk ruler Kilij Arslan II and periodically served as capital of the Seljuk empire along with Konya.
+In 1143 the Seljuk ruler Mesud I sacked the city.
+In 1174 the city was captured by Kilij Arslan II and periodically served as capital of the Sultanate of Rum along with Iconium.
 Under Seljuk rule, Sivas was an important center of trade along the Silk Road and site of a citadel, along with mosques and madrasas (Islamic educational institutions), four of which survive today and one of which houses the Sivas Museum.
 Then it passed to the Ilkhanids, Eretna and Kadı Burhanettin.